 Overall, this machine is primarily designed for gaming, and no wonder it scooped PC Magazine Reader’s Choice 2016 and 2018 awards.
 It’s worth every penny and will let you dominate every game.

 2.SkyTech Siege - Gaming Computer PC Desktop - Best Lower-end gaming computer

 The SkyTech Siege Gaming Computer is an affordable option for casual gaming and will allow gamers to enjoy all modern games.
 It comes with AMD RYZEN 5 1500X processor with 4 cores that are useful for multitasking.

-The processor speed is 3.5GHz (3.7GHz Turbo Boost) and this can drive a variety of games flawlessly such as Fortnite, PUBG, Call of Duty, FIFA 18 and more.
-Additionally, SkyTech has included a Nvidia GTX 1050 Ti 4B DDR5 graphics card to help run games at maximum settings with improved frame rates and no lags.
+The processor speed is 3.5GHz (3.7GHz Turbo Boost) and this can drive a variety of games flawlessly such as Fortnite, PUBG, Call of Duty, FIFA 18, and more.
+Additionally, SkyTech has included an Nvidia GTX 1050 Ti 4B DDR5 graphics card to help run games at maximum settings with improved frame rates and no lags.

 What’s more?
 The VR Ready system means you can play those blockbuster games past their recommended frame rates.
 Furthermore, the system is compatible with both HTC Vive and Oculus Rift headsets, thus providing flexible options.
 The VR system also works with AMD and Intel processors as well as Radeon and Nvidia video cards.

 This gaming PC arrives installed with Windows 10 Home 64-bit, enabling you to work fast and game smoothly.
 The supplied memory type is 16GB DDR4, which will let you enjoy intensive games such as GTA 5, Overwatch, and League of Legends.
 You also get plenty of storage with the supplied 1TB Hard Drive and performance boost with an additional 240GB SSD.